How to Measure Your PD

 METHOD ONE (Measuring it by yourself)

-METHOD TWO (Making a friend to help you measure).
+METHOD TWO (Making someone help you measure).

 Look straight ahead with both eyes open facing your friend.
-Let your friend hold the ruler up to
+Let the person hold the ruler up to

 Measure the distance from your right to your left pupil.
 The number that lines up with your left

 Write the result down.
 To be certain of the result, let your friend measure a few more times to

 to your right.
 Use the number that lines up with your right pupil.
 That's your PD.
 Write the result

 Once you've got your PD measurement, input the numbers in your cart and you're good to go.